PatrickA94/Hermes-Analytics/README.md

 \q
 exit
 ```
+Before running the scripts below, ensure you are in the virtual enviroment
 Run the python script called dbint.py in DB/schema/ directory, this will create the tables in the database.
 Then run the populate.py script to populate the database with the initial data